Temporary Foreign Worker Program

 Staying in Québec permanently

-If you wish to stay in Québec permanently, you could submit a permanent selection application to one of the Québec immigration programs for skilled workers.
+If you wish to stay in Québec permanently, you could submit a permanent selection application to the following program:

 If you have submitted a permanent residence application, you could also be eligible for a Bridging Open Work Permit (BOWP).
 For the steps to take, go to the Renewing your authorizations to work temporarily in Québec page.